NVIDIA/k8s-device-plugin/README.md

 ## Issues and Contributing

-* You can report a bug by [filing a new issue](https://github.com/NVIDIA/k8s-device-plugin/issues/new)
+* You can report a bug, a doubt or modify by [filing a new issue](https://github.com/NVIDIA/k8s-device-plugin/issues/new)
-* You can contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)
+* If you want to know more or have ideas, you can participate in [Discussions](https://github.com/4paradigm/k8s-device-plugin/discussions) and [slack](https://k8s-device-plugin.slack.com/archives/D01S9K5Q04D/p1617019707000100) exchanges